jaksonlabs/jakson/README.md

 Installing instructions for [libcarbon](https://github.com/protolabs/libcarbon) given in the [INSTALL.md](INSTALL.md) file.

-The latest reelease can always be found in `master` branch of the [official GitHub repository](https://github.com/protolabs/libcarbon).
+The latest release can always be found in `master` branch of the [official GitHub repository](https://github.com/protolabs/libcarbon).

 ## Examples and Usage